Becoming writer in residence at Hastings Library

-I’m pleased to be able to announce some hugely exciting news.
+I’m pleased to be able to announce exciting news.
 I’ve been appointed by East Sussex County Council to be Writer in Residence at Hastings Library between January and March 2018 – and I can’t think of a more exciting way to start the year.

 The residency is to tie in with the reopening of the refurbished library in the spring (I’ve had a sneak preview of the building and it’s looking great).
 The project is part of Advantage East Sussex, funded by a grant from Arts Council England.
 Advantage East Sussex aims to build on the existing trusted relationships between local people and East Sussex libraries in order to improve the lives of disadvantaged residents and their communities.